victor3r/ecoleta/README.md

 1. Move yourself to the server folder: `cd server`
 2. Run `npm install` to install dependencies<br />
 3. Create a `.env` file and add the UPLOADS url connection in UPLOADS_URL field
+4. Run `npm run knex:migrate` to create the database
+5. Run `npm run knex:seed` to populate the database
-4. Run `npm run dev` to start the server
+6. Run `npm run dev` to start the server

 ### Getting started with the web app